Rafael-Euzebio/study-notes/Univesp/Univesp Abstraction.md

 # Abstraction
 Abstraction is a [[Univesp Object Oriented Programming]] concept
-It consists of removing information that is not required to work with an [[Univesp Objects]]
+It consists of removing information that is not required to work with an objects

 ## Example
 A class `Car` could have the following properties: